davidvavra/MoodSync/README.md

 ## Issues, feature requests?

 Please add them all to [issues](https://github.com/destil/MoodSync/issues).
-Pull requests are welcomed!
+Pull requests are welcome!

 ## How to build the code